ess-dmsc-dram/documents/mantid/instrument-discussions/reflectometry.md

 - Hanna Wacklin
 - Simon Heybrock

+## Time dependence in experiments / Event Mode

+- Quickly alternate between samples (ABCABCABCAB...)
+  - Data must go into separate files and workspaces
+- Stroboscopic measurements -> feasible statistics for fast processes
+  - Parameter varies very quickly, repeatedly goes through same cycle
+  - Combine events from different cycles that have the same value of parameter
+  - Probably event mode gives us this feature automatically, if filter can deal with the rate and memory lets us accumulate long enough?
+- Polarization, flipped, e.g., per pulse, must go into separate workspaces

+## Other

-- Coherent summing (along constant Q instead of theta), ILL Robert Cubitt
+- Coherent summing (along constant Q instead of theta)
+  - Either curved sample, or less collimation in beam
   - More compute intense

-- Vary 1D binning during live reduction

-- Alternate between samples, must sort events into separate workspaces -> live listener must support this

-- Stroboscopic measurements -- very fast processing -> event filtering
+  - Done at ILL by Robert Cubitt

+## Instrument

-- detectors are 2D (has depth, but TOF correction done internally in detector?)
+- Detectors are 2D (has depth, but TOF correction done internally in detector?)

-- wavelength-frame multiplication -> better resolution
+- 7x wavelength-frame multiplication at FREIA -> better resolution
   - no overlap in TOF -> overlap in lambda (convert separately then merge)
+- Gravity correction
+  - relevant of above 20 Å
+  - affects angle of incidence

+## Live

-- instrument view live
+- Instrument view
-- angle vs TOF live
+- 1D or 2D live data (angle, TOF)

 - later 1D live
 - later GISANS and off-specular (manual cuts)